Jefuerte/web-sprint-challenge-adding-data-persistence/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain the difference between Relational Databases and SQL.
+1. Explain the difference between Relational Databases and SQL. relational databases is a database that stores data in table form.
+SQL is the language used to deal with the databases, with sql we can alter, update, filter, and etc.
-2. Why do tables need a Primary Key?
+2. Why do tables need a Primary Key? each database needs a primary key because it ensures row-level accessibility
-3. What is the name given to a table column that references the Primary Key on another table?
+3. What is the name given to a table column that references the Primary Key on another table? it is called a foreign key
-4. What do we need in order to have a _many to many_ relationship between two tables?
+4. What do we need in order to have a _many to many_ relationship between two tables? you need a junction table, the junction table bridges the tables together by referencing the primary keys of each data table.